apache/incubator-kie-kogito-examples/trusty-demonstration/kubernetes/README.md

 kubectl apply -f infinispan.yaml -n ${PROJECT_NAME}
 ```

 If the infinispan operator does not show under your namespace, please ensure that all the pods under the namespace `olm` are up and running.
+If the catalog pod is in Crashloop status, the workaround is to delete the pod and wait until it gets redeployed automatically.

 Install `strimzi` operator with